-What is Kustomer doing to prepare for the GDPR?
+What is Kustomer doing to comply with the GDPR?

 Data Subject Rights

-Kustomer will provide users with the right to data access, portability, and the right to be forgotten.
-As such, users will be able to submit requests to access their personal data, require changes or corrections to that personal data, ensure that they can export their data in a machine readable format, or delete or remove personal data from being processed.
+Kustomer provides users with the right to data access, portability, and the right to be forgotten.
+As such, users are able to submit requests to access their personal data, require changes or corrections to that personal data, ensure that they can export their data in a machine-readable format, or delete or remove personal data from being processed.

 In the event of a request made by the data subject, Kustomer will respond, without undue delay, in accordance with the timelines specified within the GDPR.

 We updated our processes to ensure privacy is being considered within the design phase of all new features, that we understand where personal data is being processed within internal systems and through our data processors so that we can provide the proper level of visibility and control to our users.

 Kustomer, by default, only processes personal data when absolutely necessary for the purposes of providing the functionality of the application.
 Additionally, once processing is no longer required for a set of personal data, it is either removed or pseudonymization applied.

 Kustomer minimizes the personal data being processed where possible and removes processing once no longer required.
 We do not collect any personal data that is not required for processing.